-The Company's forecasts and projections taking account of reasonably possible changes in trading performance, not withstanding the net current liabilities, show that the Company should be able to operate within the level of its current resources.
+The Company's forecasts and projections taking account of reasonably possible changes in trading performance, and the net liability position of the Company, show that the Company should be able to operate within the level of its current resources.
 The Company's going concern is dependent upon performance of the entities within the Equitix Fund I LP group.
 The Company has obtained a letter of support from its parent entity, Equitix Fund I LP.
 After making enquiries, the Directors have a reasonable expectation that the Company and its parent have adequate resources to continue in operational existence for the foreseeable future, and for a minimum of 12 months from the date of signing of this report, despite any economic uncertainties.
 In forming this conclusion, the following has been taken into consideration:

-- all committed investments of the Company and its subsidiaries holding companies are covered by commitments from the partners of Equitix Fund LLP; - the Company has limited other outgoings and funding can be drawn down from the Fund's partners if required to meet these obligations; - the Fund financial model, which consolidates the returns from the Company's investment portfolio.
+- all committed investments of the Company and its subsidiaries holding companies are covered by commitments from the Partners of Equitix Fund I LP; - the Company has limited other outgoings and funding can be drawn down from the Fund's Partners if required to meet these obligations; and - the Fund financial model, which consolidates the returns from the Company's investment portfolio.